yhassanzadeh13/GC-Delay-Study/Results/Info.md

 ## Logs from the test carried out using ICMP echo Request messages.
 ### Figure 5
 Figure 5 is the histogram of the average RTT delay between every pair of nodes.
-A normal distribution has be fitted to the histogram.
+A normal distribution has been fitted to the histogram.

 ### Figure 6
 Figure 6 is the CDF of the RTT delays between every pair of nodes, with a normal distribution fitted onto it.

+## Logs collected from the WonderNetwork ping logs.
+### Figure 7
+Figure 7 is the histogram of the average RTT delay between every pair of locations/cities.
+A normal distribution has been fitted to the histogram.

+### Figure 8
+Figure 8 is the CDF of the RTT delays between every pair of locations/cities, with a normal distribution fitted onto it.